flutter/website/src/development/tools/pubspec.md

 [Export fonts from a package][] recipes in the [Flutter cookbook][].

-[Export fonts from a package]: /docs/cookbook/design/package-fonts
+[Export fonts from a package]:/cookbook/design/package-fonts
-[Flutter cookbook]: /docs/cookbook
+[Flutter cookbook]:/cookbook
-[Use a custom font]: /docs/cookbook/design/fonts
+[Use a custom font]:/cookbook/design/fonts

 ## More information